-Update on 11/28/2018: According to Microsoft, this issue occurs specifically with Microsoft Store version of Office 365.
-And "because apps from Microsoft Store runs in a Sandbox, the instance of the files were separate and that was why [user] wasn't able to see them via File Explorer and only the app itself."
+Update on 11/28/2018: According to Microsoft, this issue occurs specifically with the Microsoft Store version of Office 365.
+And "because apps from Microsoft Store run in a Sandbox, the instance of the files were separate and that was why [user] wasn't able to see them via File Explorer and only the app itself."

 When opening an Office file via Egnyte WebEdit, some of our users have reported that WebEdit does not upload changes to Egnyte despite the file being successfully saved in Office.

 In these cases, we’ve found that Office 365 did not write changes to file on local filesystem during save.
 This behavior prevented Egnyte WebEdit from detecting and uploading changes to Egnyte cloud.
 The root cause is not WebEdit, and re-installing Office 365 will resolve this issue.